 The College Senior Leadership Team meet on a regular basis to review performance and agree actions to be taken.
-Standing items for discussion at each meeting are:
+Business meetings include regular updates on the Transformation Programme, Admissions and Credits, and SLT review/ update of the Strategic Risk Register.